tech-acs/chimera-docs/docs/developer/Building your dashboard/Overriding case stats.md

 ---
-sidebar_position: 3
+sidebar_position: 4
-slug: ../building-your-dashboard/creating-scorecards
+slug: ../building-your-dashboard/overriding-case-stats
 ---

-# Creating scorecards
+# Overriding case stats
 Scorecards are meant to display very high level data that pertains to either an important indicator or a performance metric.
 They are helpful to management in decision making and problem solving.

 ## Make scorecard command